2018–19 Big Bash League season: Statistics

-Attendances

 TV audience

 This was the first BBL season featuring the new cricket broadcasting rights deal made between Cricket Australia, Fox Sports Australia and Seven Network.
 Fox Sports broadcast all 59 matches from the BBL season on their new Fox Cricket channel, with 16 of those broadcast exclusively.
 Channel Seven will be broadcasting 43 matches, including all finals fixtures.
 For these 43 matches Channel Seven were the “Host Broadcaster” and did the toss and player of the match.